 New York Paid Family Leave And FMLA Retaliation Lawyer

 The Family and Medical Leave Act (FMLA) provides job protection for up to twelve weeks each year for eligible employees.
 Workers can use FMLA for parental leave, for a serious health condition, or to care for an immediate family member with a serious health condition.
-In addition to FMLA, New York residents are covered under the New York State Paid Family Leave Act (NYSPFL).
+In addition to FMLA, New York residents are covered under the New York State Paid Family Leave Act (NYPFL).

 You have the right to take paid family leave without facing retaliation at work.
-NYSPFL and FMLA retaliation violates the law.
+NYPFL and FMLA retaliation violates the law.
 Your employer cannot refuse to authorize your leave, discourage you from taking leave, or factor in your leave when making employment decisions.
 If your rights have been violated, a workplace retaliation lawyer can help.

 Contact New York retaliation attorney Charles Joseph for a free consultation to protect your rights today.
 Charles Joseph has over twenty years of experience with retaliation cases, and his firm has recovered more than $120 million for clients.
 Reach out today for a free, confidential consultation.

 Know Your Rights

 The Family and Medical Leave Act of 1993 only covers qualifying employees who work for eligible companies.
 Before taking FMLA leave, employees must make sure that they qualify.